Rail at center of Quebec town tragedy and heart of its recovery

 RAIL SPUR

-Roy-Laroche, who invited people to visit the town and nearby tourist sites in the wake of the disaster, said on Sunday that visitors should know that a large wall had been erected around the site to prevent anybody from watching the investigation.

-"Thank you for being here, thank you for coming to support us, but I don't want to cause too much disappointment.
-You can't see what's going on," she said in a briefing.

-Lac-Megantic's mayor and business leaders said they want to build a temporary track to connect to parts of the railway outside the restricted investigation area.
+As the disaster site is still an active crime scene investigation that is likely to be closed for weeks, Lac-Megantic's mayor and business leaders said they want to build a temporary track that would connect to parts of the railway outside the restricted red zone.
 The timing is uncertain.

 "We have no sense whatsoever of when we'll be able to examine any possible solution," Roy-Laroche told Reuters.
 "The rail is essential to our industries."